Managing an ecommerce operation is a tremendous undertaking.

 Once you have the answers, you can work towards implementing improvements throughout the supply chain.
 In addition to the data, collecting feedback from your team will also help you identify further bottlenecks that can’t be detected by technology.

-“About a year and a half after building out our business, we figured it was time to optimize some of our processes, including returns.
+“About a year and a half after building out our business, we figured it was time to optimise some of our processes, including returns.
 The ability to work with one of the co-founders of ShipBob to launch a new, custom returns process was awesome.

 Returns were taking a lot of time and resources to process on our end, but ShipBob was super helpful and critical in creating a solution for us.”